Email: t dot docherty at warwick dot ac dot uk

 In 2016, he was awarded an Honorary Degree - D.Litt. - by the University of Kent, in recognition of his academic achievements and commitment to higher education.

 Thomas Docherty has published on many areas of English and comparative literature from the renaissance to the present day.
 He specialises in the philosophy of literary criticism, in critical theory, and in cultural history in relation primarily to European philosophy and literatures.
 Recent work has been done on matters of cultural policy related to international higher education.
-His most recent book, due to be published in 2019, is Political English, a study of rhetoric, politics and the constitution of Englishness, considered in terms of the conditions of contempoary political language in English, French, Italian, German and Russian.
-He is also putting together a new book (which may contain some of his extensive range of published essays on academic freedom) focused on 'cultures of prohibition and of resistance', to be called Conditions of Democracy.
+His most recent book is Political English, a study of rhetoric, politics and the constitution of Englishness, considered in terms of the conditions of contemporary political language in English, French, Italian, German and Russian.
+A new book in progress is on The Politics of Realism, and it will appear in 2020.
+He is also putting together another new book (which may contain some of his extensive range of published essays on academic freedom) focused on 'cultures of prohibition and of resistance', provisionally titled Conditions of Democracy.

 Teaching and supervision